Santanu Bhattacharya (data scientist): Career

 In 2014, he joined Facebook where he led Emerging Market Products functions that used data-driven technology to build new products for emerging user growth.

-From 2015-2017, Santanu served as Senior Vice President, Technology and Products at Delhivery India’s largest third-party eCommerce logistics that went IPO in 2022.
+From 2015 to 2017, Santanu was Senior Vice President, Technology and Products at Delhivery, India’s largest third-party eCommerce logistics that went IPO in 2022.
 In 2018, he was appointed as the Chief Data Scientist of Airtel, world’s second largest telco with 450 million subscribers in 18 countries.

-"India Class" Data Problems
+"India Class" data problems

+In 2014, during his tenure at Facebook, he began to analyze systemic challenges specific to India.
 At the 2020 World Economic Forum in Davos, Santanu talked about his philosophy of solving "India Class" data problems that serve as a template for the rest of the world.
 According to his talks and writings on the topic, "India Class" problems are defined as being at the crossroad of exploding amount of private data (unstructured, incomplete, incorrect), nascent consumer behaviour with "switchers" who exchange or try out others phones, apps, expectations for software or services being free and relatively limited amount of public data on addresses, population, migration, income etc.

-COVID-19 and Data Science
+COVID-19 and data science

-The rapid growth of COVID-19 led to an unprecedented response globally.
-Santanu was appointed as a member of the COVID-19 Mobility Data Network at Harvard University to "provide daily updates to decision-makers at the state and local levels on how well social distancing interventions are working."
+Bhattacharya was appointed as a member of the COVID-19 Mobility Data Network at Harvard University to "provide daily updates to decision-makers at the state and local levels on how well social distancing interventions are working."
 The team consisted of infectious disease epidemiologists and scientists working in partnership with tech companies to use aggregated mobility data in support of the COVID-19 response.

+Networked Agents and Decentralized AI (NANDA)

+Bhattacharya is working on Agentic AI and Project Nanda.
+NANDA is a large-scale research project conceived at the Massachusetts Institute of Technology (MIT) to construct the underlying infrastructure of a completely decentralized network of self-governing AI agents.
+Technically, NANDA is based on the work that protocols like Anthropic's Model Context Protocol (MCP) and Google's Agent-to-Agent (A2A) framework have established.
+Its design incorporates a decentralized registry infrastructure that is a type of DNS for AI agents, enabling them to be found within dispersed environments.
+Agent communication is regulated through sophisticated agent-to-agent protocols that enable real-time discovery, and the sharing of knowledge within intricate networks.

+Large Population Models

+Santanu is working on Large Population Models.
+These are complex AI-Powered simulations that can replicate the behavior as well as interactions between large-scale populations.
+They can combine real-world multi-scale data to execute the simulations at high speed.
+It can also distribute computation over personal devices for real-time feedback which in turn also preserves privacy.
+Built at MIT Media Lab, LPMs allows for the prediction of systemic risks and actionable insights across diverse domains such as pandemic response, food security, and climate resilience.